 The benefits that health risk assessments can bring to businesses are often overlooked.
-“Whilst there are numerous benefits for the individual, the benefits to an organisation can be poorly understood and as such, easily negated,” Mark Cassidy, general manager of risk and innovation at 2CRisk says.
+“Whilst there are numerous benefits for the individual, the benefits to an organisation can be poorly understood and as such, easily negated,” Mark Cassidy, general manager of risk and innovation at 2CRisk said.

 Health risk assessments can enable business operators to examine the causes of costly absenteeism, as well as health and compensation claims.
 They can help businesses to develop effective health risk management strategies and to ensure employees’ health is working for them, rather than against them.

-Personal health risk assessments can benefit employers, as well as employees, by:
+Personal health risk assessments can benefit employers, as well as employees, by

 - helping employers measure and monitor the health of their workforce